PoisotLab/ms_svd_networks/manuscript.md

 # Discussion

-* Nestedness ≈ to spectral radius (Staniczenko 2013) ∴ expect similar relationship for these measures with either rank or entropy
+* @Ginebreda2019QuaEco - SVD entropy as a measure of resilience
-* Phillips (2011) argues that spectral radius ≈ ability of system to dampen/absorb perturbations ∴ resilience?
+* @Phillips2011StrEco  argues that spectral radius ≈ ability of system to dampen/absorb perturbations ∴ resilience?

 # References